Reborn012/torch-tutorial/README.md

         ```

         <img src="assets/cuda.png" alt="cuda" style="zoom:50%;" />
     - Use the appropriate installation command.
-For example, to install PyTorch 2.3.0 with CUDA 12.1 support:
+For example, to install the latest PyTorch with CUDA 12.6 support on Linux:
         ```bash
-        conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch -c nvidia
+        pip3 install torch torchvision torchaudio
         ```

 ### Verifying the Installation